PaddlePaddle/Parakeet/examples/waveflow/README.md

     --config=./configs/waveflow_ljspeech.yaml \
     --root=./data/LJSpeech-1.1 \
     --name=${ModelName} --batch_size=4 \
-    --parallel=false --use_gpu=true
+    --use_gpu=true
 ```

 #### Save and Load checkpoints

-Our model will save model parameters as checkpoints in `./runs/waveflow/${ModelName}/checkpoint/` every 10000 iterations by default.
+Our model will save model parameters as checkpoints in `./runs/waveflow/${ModelName}/checkpoint/` every 10000 iterations by default, where `${ModelName}` is the model name for one single experiment and it could be whatever you like.
 The saved checkpoint will have the format of `step-${iteration_number}.pdparams` for model parameters and `step-${iteration_number}.pdopt` for optimizer parameters.

 There are three ways to load a checkpoint and resume training (take an example that you want to load a 500000-iteration checkpoint):